techninja/cncserver/API.md

     "y": 281,
     "state": 1,              // Pen state is from 0 (Up/Off) to 1 (Down/On)*
-    "height": 12372,         // The last sent servo position height value "tool": color2,          // Machine name of last tool "lastDuration": 1288,    // The duration of the last movement "distanceCounter": 231,  // Distance traveled in steps with pen down
+    "height": 12372,         // The last sent servo position height value "power": 0,              // The amount of power given to the pen (not always supported) "tool": color2,          // Machine name of last tool "lastDuration": 1288,    // The duration of the last movement "distanceCounter": 231,  // Distance traveled in steps with pen down